 For MonitorPro we had a dedicated Pact Broker which can be installed using docker-compose file.

 Now, we have to publish the pact files to this Pact Broker which was done using Pact-Maven Plugin.
 Add this in pom.xml on Consumer side.

 Step 3:- Verifying Pacts on Provider Side

 That’s it if you are still following means you are good learner.
-In this last step our verification will happen which will convey we are all good for Production.
+In this last step our verification will happen which will convey that we are all good for production.